 SEO Is Dead?
 Is SEO Dead? #SEOIsDead

-There, we said it.
+There, we repeated it.
 Happy?
 No?
 Neither are we because it’s another example of what we excel at producing: pure, unfiltered bullshit.
+We can say it all we want, but it’s not going to make it true.

 Every few months or so another reporter, journalist, blogger, venture capitalist, Jason Calacanis wannabe, actual Jason Calacanis, or spurned intern facing an editorial deadline writes a post officially declaring SEO dead.
 They then go on to describe at length what killed SEO stone dead and what’s going to replace the maggot ridden carcass of SEO – which turns into a fairly long winded description of what most people consider to be current SEO.